sergei-matheson/shellject/README.md

      `echo $OTHER_VAR # "stuff"`
    1. *REMOVE THE ORIGINAL FILE!*
-   1. Now, you can securely load the enviroment variables whenever you wish:
+   1. Now, you can securely load the environment variables whenever you wish:

      `$ shellject load stuff`